 Graduates of this internship program will have the necessary preparation and qualifications to enter a workforce that will develop, deploy, manage and support advanced CI at other universities, centers, and industry to meet the needs of the national computational science community.

-The internship will be full-time over the course of 16 weeks during the Spring 2022 semester and is open to anyone who has completed at least 60 hours of accredited course work and is available to work full time in place of a normal college semester.
+The internship will be full-time over the course of 16 weeks during the Spring 2023 semester and is open to anyone who has completed at least 60 hours of accredited coursework and is available to work full-time in place of a normal college semester.
 All interns must be able to provide their own housing and will be paid via a monthly stipend.
-Non-U.S. residents will need to have their F1 OPT ready by at least Jan 11, 2022.
+Non-U.S. residents will need to have their F1 OPT ready by at least January 23, 2023.

-Applications for the Spring 2022 session will be accepted from October 15–November 19, 2021.
-The Spring 2022 session starts Tuesday, January 18, 2022 and ends on Wednesday, May 4, 2022.
-We will offer hybrid access/attendance for this session (in-person and remote as required) in accordance with Campus Guidance for student safety due to COVID-19.
+Applications for the Spring 2023 session will be accepted until December 1, 2022.
+The Spring 2023 session starts Tuesday, January 17th and ends on Wednesday, May 3rd.
+We will require in-person attendance for this session (in-person and remote as required by NCSA).

 Technical Program Manager, Integrated Cyberinfrastructure